 From your feedback and the Chromium public issue tracker, the Microsoft Edge DevTools team learned that you wanted the ability to customize keyboard shortcuts in the DevTools.
-In Microsoft Edge 84, you are now able to match keyboard shortcuts in the DevTools to VS Code, which is just one of the features the team is working on for shortcut customization.
+In Microsoft Edge 84, you are now able to match keyboard shortcuts in the DevTools to Visual Studio Code, which is just one of the features the team is working on for shortcut customization.

-? or selecting the icon in the top-right corner of the DevTools.
+? or choosing the icon in the top-right corner of the DevTools.
 Navigate to the Experiments section and check Enable custom keyboard shortcuts settings tab (requires reload).
 Now reload the DevTools, open Settings again, and navigate to the Shortcuts section.

 F5.
 With the DevTools (Default) preset, that same shortcut in the DevTools is

 F8 but with the Visual Studio Code preset, that shortcut is now also

 The feature is currently available in Microsoft Edge 84 as an experiment, so please share your feedback with the team!

 Chromium issue #174309

 With the Surface Duo emulator, you are able to test how your web content renders on a new class of foldable and dual-screen devices.
 The emulator runs the Android operating system and provides the Microsoft Edge Android app.
 Load your web content in the Microsoft Edge app and debug it with the Microsoft Edge DevTools.